The ELIJA Farm Team

 Debora Thivierge, Founder & Executive Director

 Debora received her BA in Sociology from Hofstra University and is a Board Certified Assistant Behavior Analyst.
-She is the Founder of The ELIJA School and The ELIJA Foundation.
-Debora has volunteered her time to numerous Autism organizations and served as a board member of The Behavior Analyst Certification Board® (BACB®) and is currently appointed to the New York State Licensure Board for Applied Behavior Analysis.
-For the past 16 years, she has been providing advocacy to families and providing training workshops to promote evidence based instruction for families and educators who have been touched by Autism.
-The ELIJA Farm was created to enrich the health and wellness of our community by providing an innovative CSA program that offers dynamic learning opportunities and an inclusive sustainable future for the special needs community.
+She serves as the Executive Director and Founder of The ELIJA School, Founder of The ELIJA Foundation, the ELIJA Farm, and ELIJA's Transition Program and Services (TPS).
+Debora has volunteered her time to numerous Autism groups such as Nassau County’s Department of Health Early Intervention Coordinating Council, New York State Association of Behavior Analysis, Nassau County Autism Coalition run by the County Executive and served as a board member of The Behavior Analyst Certification Board® (BACB®) for 5 years.
+She was appointed to the New York State Licensure Board for Applied Behavior Analysis in 2014 and served until 2018, when she stepped down to advocate for the advancement of the field in ABA.
+For the past 18 years, she has been providing advocacy to families and conducted training workshops to promote evidence based instruction for families and educators who have been touched by Autism.
+She has a 20 year old son with Autism.

 Husband and wife team, Lawrence Foglia and Heather Forest, have lived and worked together at Fox Hollow Farm for over thirty-five years.
 They currently serve as agricultural consultants to the newly launched ELIJA Farm CSA which recently purchased the Foglia Family farm.